walterisbrown/addisoncountyfielddays/content/exhibits/4H_Horse_and_Pony.md

 free every day upon presentation of 4-H passes (Parents may purchase one season pass per child for $15.00.
 Two children showing (and staying) entitles parents to 2 passes.
 Parents, please do not request passes for your child who is 16 and over & drives;
-passes are intended to get young children in & out of Field Days).
-PLEASE NOTE: All 4-H passes (Leaders, Members, Parents) must be picked up through the extension office or through your Leader!
-Your car passes will only be given out by show management.
+passes are intended to get young children in & out of Field Days). **PLEASE NOTE: All 4-H passes (Leaders, Members, Parents) must be picked up through the extension office or through your Leader!
+Your car passes will only be given out by show management.**

 25. PREMIUMS: $9.00=Blue, $7.00=Red and $4.00=White, for the following Classes.
 Premiums in the 5 core classes as part of the Championship.
+Vouchers for premiums are given out at the end of the day.
 26. Stalls will be requested and occupied by Addison 4-H members and youth, they are given priority on stalls.
 A $5.00 stall fee (not refunded) must be paid in advance and be accompanied by a filled in entry blank.
 Do not call for stalls.
 The stalls must be left clean and checked by Show management before you leave. ***All 4-Her’s need to vacate the stalls on Wednesday night.
-Anyone staying in the stalls after Wednesday will need to pay a new stall fee of $15.00 ($5.00 refunded after stall has been checked by management for cleaning).****Only one horse per stall except for nursing foals.
+Anyone staying in the stalls after Wednesday will need ****to pay a new stall fee of $15.00 ($5.00 refunded after stall has been checked by management for cleaning).****Only one horse per stall except for nursing foals.
-27. An adult chaperone (defined as a parent/guardian or 4-H leader, or designated person over 18) must be on the grounds and in the horse area at all times, in charge of both horses/ponies & youth.
-This applies to all youth exhibitors, both 4-H and open.
+27.**** An adult chaperone (defined as a parent/guardian or 4-H leader, or designated person over 18) must be on the grounds and in the horse area at all times, in charge of both horses/ponies & youth.
+This applies to all youth exhibitors, both 4-H and open.****
-28. WASH horses at the wash rack only.
-Do not attach hoses to barn faucets.
+28. **WASH horses at the wash rack only.** Do not attach hoses to barn faucets.
 29. Electricity may be used for clippers only.
 Absolutely no electric extension cords permitted.
-30. ALL Addison County 4-H Horse club members are expected to work on the shows Monday, Tuesday or Wednesday.
+30. **ALL** Addison County 4-H Horse club members are expected to work on the shows Monday, Tuesday or Wednesday.****PLEASE PLAN ON IT***

 31. No alcoholic beverages or drugs are allowed.
 Those in possession of either will be required